-The School of Education considers a deferred applicant as one who currently holds an offer but wishes to change the year of entry to the following academic year, or one who applies for the following academic year from the outset.
-Applicants who wish to defer an offer of a place to the following academic year should contact the School of Education by 1st April 2021 where the course has a September or October start date.
+The School of Psychology considers a deferred applicant as one who currently holds an offer but wishes to change the year of entry to the following academic year, or one who applies for the following academic year from the outset.
+Applicants who wish to defer an offer of a place to the following academic year should contact the School of Psychology by 1st April 2021 where the course has a September or October start date.
 Only applicants with an unconditional offer, or who have an offer conditional on English language are able to defer.
-Deferral of a place to study is at the discretion of the School of Education and is strictly limited to a maximum of one academic year following the year of initial application.
-Except where a 2 year time limit is placed on an English Language qualification, any offer made will not be subject to change.
+Deferral of a place to study is at the discretion of the School of Psychology and is strictly limited to a maximum of one academic year following the year of initial application.
+Any offer made will not be subject to change, except where an English language qualification is subject to a validity period which has now expired, for example IELTS has a two year validity period.